alpalma95/counter-with-angular/README.md

 # Counter

 You can check the preview [here](https://counter-with-angular.vercel.app/).
+If you happen to be here and you don't know anything about Angular, the magic is happening within src/app/.

 Full disclosure: this is a dummy project.
 Yet another counter that increases with a button. **BUT**: